NurjahanJ/StitchPal/README.md

 - Ensure the `.env` file is in the project root directory, not in subdirectories
 - GitHub's secret scanning may block pushes containing API keys for your protection

+## Current Development Status

+The app is currently under active development (Last Updated: May 16, 2025) with the following items being worked on:
+- Implementing the global assistant modal for enhanced user guidance
+- Refining the stitch counter functionality
+- Optimizing the main app structure and build configuration

 ## Project Structure

 - `lib/models/`: Data models for patterns, materials, and saved projects